orochi-network/orochi-network.github.io/src/orochi-network/orocle-v2.md

-## Unlocking the Web3 Universe: Orochi Network's Orocle Service
+## Unlocking the Web3 Universe: Orochi Network's Oracle Service

 Imagine building a Web3 application that thrives on real-world data, free from centralized control.
 This is the vision behind Orochi Network's Oracle service, a powerful tool poised to revolutionize the way DApps interact with the external world.